Forensic Science (BS)

 Phone: (910) 672-1692

-Ms. Keller joined the Department of Biological Sciences on September 2, 2014.
+Ms. Keller joined the Department of Biological and Forensic Sciences on September 2, 2014.
 She has been a part of the Fayetteville State University family for nearly 13 years.
-Prior to joining the Department of Biological Sciences she served as the Assistant to the Dean of the Graduate School from 2008-2014 and as the Assistant to the Dean of the College of Humanities and Social Sciences from 2005-2008.
+Prior to joining the Department of Biological and Forensic Sciences she served as the Assistant to the Dean of the Graduate School from 2008-2014 and as the Assistant to the Dean of the College of Humanities and Social Sciences from 2005-2008.
 Ms. Keller was also the administrative support for the Coastal Rural Systemic Initiative (CRSI) grant program at FSU from February 2004 until it ended in September 2005.
 Ms. Keller brought with her to FSU a considerable amount of knowledge and experience and she has a long history of volunteerism and community service.
 As your first point of contact when you visit our department, she is happy to assist you or direct you to needed resources.

-Ms. Shawnta' Cummings
+Dr. Shawnta' Cummings

 Office: LSA 220